kamilfranek/kamilfranek.github.io/Earnings Report/_posts/2019-05-08-google-alphabet-earnings-report.md

 ### Main takeaways from Alphabet/Google earnings report

 <div class="cardlist" markdown="1">

 - net income result **looks impressive** both in size and growth, **but it is just an illusion created by** huge tax last year and from unrealized gains.

-- the **revenue growth rate is solid** and Google is dominating search business
+- the **revenue growth rate is solid**, and Google is dominating search business

-- revenue is not Alphabets/Google problem, but it looks that **Alphabet does not have its expenses under control**.
-Google expenses are growing significantly quicker than revenue.
+- it looks that the **Alphabet does not have its expenses under control.** Google expenses are growing significantly quicker than revenue.
 This is a long term trend for Alphabet/Google.

 </div>